PIH/openmrs-distro-pihemr/README.md

 # Setting up a Dev Environment

-We are going to set up a development environment using the OpenMRS SDK, with some custom steps to install the set of 40+ modules used by the PIH EMR.
+The preferred method to set up a development environment is using the OpenMRS SDK, with some custom configuration steps.

 ## Prerequisites